 How to Save on Car Insurance

 Car insurance rates vary from province-to-province, and even city-to-city within each province.
 There are some costs you can’t control, such as the base rates determined by the public insurance systems in BC, Manitoba and Saskatchewan.
 You also can’t change the fact that the size of the city you live in will affect a number of the costs that go into your total premium.
-You can, however, still find a number of ways to save money on your car insurance rates.
+You can, however, still find a number of ways to save money on your auto insurance rates.
 Here are some ideas:

 - Take a driver training course that’s recognized by your insurance company.
 Passing a driver training course won’t affect your premiums in all provinces, but it’s something that is recognized in some and can result in a discount being taken off your premium.
 This tip is especially helpful for teens and young drivers.